Skip to main content

 • atomic swaps.

 Which way you will choose depends on the context.
 Multi-signature and read-only wallet ways are used when the remitter is using a multi-signature wallet or a wallet in the read-only mode, respectively.
 Atomic swaps are used for trades.
-In the next subsection, we discuss the basic and advanced transfers.
+In the next subsection, we discuss simple and custom transfers.

 Note that each of these five ways requires the usage of a different set of API operations from Hathor headless wallet API.

-Here, we will cover sending transfers in the basic and advanced ways.
+Here, we will cover sending transfers in the simple and custom ways.
 To perform a transfer in one of the three other ways, see:

 Prerequisites